 No one who actually needs a bailout should be allowed to have one.

 That's all pretty succinct, and likely contains a lot of wisdom.
-But it was quick preamble, after which the highly practiced speaker slowed down for the real point.
+But it was a quick preamble, after which the highly practiced speaker slowed down for the real point.
 The Federal Reserve, charged with maintaining stability, was timid and sluggish in recognizing the magnitude of the situation.
-There was a main focus on restraining inflation and increasing Fed transparency, while neglecting regulation.
+There was the main focus on restraining inflation and increasing Fed transparency while neglecting regulation.
 He didn't say so directly, but one gathers he approves of regulation, disapproves of transparency, and is somewhat dovish about inflation.
-In other words he is joining if he did not initiate, a gathering political chorus demanding more government regulation and less reliance on the market place to structure the economy.
+In other words, he is joining if he did not initiate, a gathering political chorus demanding more government regulation and less reliance on the market place to structure the economy.

 So it comes down to this.
 Since the Federal Reserve is too preoccupied regulating small banks, it has been outmaneuvered by the big ones.
 What's needed is to form a new regulatory agency in charge of big banks and investment banks, with big-picture management of the institutions that really matter.
 He didn't make any suggestions about who should be the first chairman.